-А 93 to 100% Excellent .
-Work of exceptional quality which indicates the highest level of attainment in a course В 84 to 92% Good .
-Work above average quality representing substantial fulfillment of the minimum essentials of a course С 75 to 83% Average.
-Work of average quality representing substantial fulfillment of the minimum essentials of a course.
-F I < 75% Failure .
+93 to 100% Excellent .
+Work of exceptional quality which indicates the highest level of attainment in a course 84 to 92% Good.
+Work above average quality representing substantial fulfillment of the minimum essentials of a course 75 to 83% Average.
+Work of average quality representing substantial fulfillment of the minimum essentials of a course. < 75% Failure.
 Representing unacceptable performance.
 Incomplete .
 Represents incomplete work of passing quality and is given when the student has missed an examination or some part of the required coursework.
+84 to 92% 75 to 83%

-Note: Since the DPT program is a lockstep program, receiving a grade of "F" in any course will result in an inability to progress in the program.
-The student will have to reapply the following year.
+Note: Since the DPT program is a lockstep program, a student receiving a failing grade in any course will be suspended from the program, resulting in an inability to progress in the program.
+The student will have to appeal to be readmitted following suspension.
 Reapplication does not guarantee acceptance.